BirdLifeInternational/track2kba/README.md

 <img src="man/figures/repAssess-1.png" width="80%" height="80%" style="display: block; margin: auto;" />

-Now, using `findKBA` we can identify aggregation areas.
+Now, using `findSite` we can identify aggregation areas.
 Using the core area estimates of each individual we can calculate where they overlap.
 Then, we estimate the proportion of the larger population in a given area by adjusting our overlap estimate based on the degree of